eugnsp/library/data_structures_and_algorithms/sorting.md

 :wrench: **Applications**

-* Implementation of `std::partial_sort` that rearranges a given range such that `K` smallest elements become the first `K` elements of the range, in sorted order.
+* Implementation of `std::partial_sort` that rearranges a given range such that `k` smallest elements become the first `k` elements of the range, in sorted order.

 ## Order statistics

-> The `K`<sup>th</sup> order statistic of an array is its `K`<sup>th</sup> smallest element.
+> The `k`<sup>th</sup> order statistic of an array is its `k`<sup>th</sup> smallest element.

 :memo: **Notes**

-* Any comparison-based algorithm of finding the smallest element in an array of size `N` requires at least `N - 1` comparisons in the worst case.
+* Any comparison-based algorithm of finding the smallest element in an array of size `n` requires at least `n - 1` comparisons in the worst case.
-* Any comparison-based algorithm of finding both the smallest and the largest elements in an array of size `N` requires at least `⌈3N / 2⌉ - 1` comparisons in the worst case.
+* Any comparison-based algorithm of finding both the smallest and the largest elements in an array of size `n` requires at least `⌈3n / 2⌉ - 1` comparisons in the worst case.
-* Any comparison-based algorithm of finding both the smallest and the second smallest element in an array of size `N` requires at least <code>N + &lceil;log<sub>2</sub> N&rceil; - 2</code> comparisons in the worst case.
+* Any comparison-based algorithm of finding both the smallest and the second smallest element in an array of size `n` requires at least <code>N + &lceil;log<sub>2</sub> N&rceil; - 2</code> comparisons in the worst case.

 :link: **Webpages**